 In real-world applications like leaderboards or reporting systems, proper sorting ensures consistent and meaningful results.

-Syntax, Parameters and Examples: Python List Sorting
+Syntax, Parameters and Examples: List Sorting in Python

 To sort lists effectively in Python, it’s essential to understand three things: the syntax of .sort() and sorted(), the parameters that control their behavior, and practical examples that demonstrate their use.
 Let’s start by exploring the syntax.